Dr Evelyne Deplazes

 I was awarded my PhD in Computational Biophysics from the University of Western Australia (2012) for my work on combining molecular modelling and simulation approaches with fluorescence spectroscopy experiments to study mechanosensitive ion channels.

 Following this, I carried out Postdoctoral work at the University of Queensland and Curtin University, funded by Early Career Fellowships from the Swiss National Science Foundation and the Australian National Health and Research Council (NHMRC).
-In 2019, I joined UTS under a UTS Chancellor's Postdoctoral Research Fellowship and started my own research group.
+In 2019, I joined UTS under a UTS Chancellor's Postdoctoral Research Fellowship and started my independent research group.
 In 2021, I returned to the University of Queensland as a Senior Lecturer.

-Apart from my research I am passionate about supporting diversity and equity in STEM and teaching the next generation of scientists to be 'critical thinkers'.
+supporting PhD students.
+My teaching and supervision are guided by encouraging students to become 'critical thinkers'.
 I practice mindful leadership and aim to integrate kindness and gratitude into how I lead my research team.